Gold Country (southwest Montana) Butte – Bozeman – Ennis – Missoula – Hamilton

 Downtown Bozeman, Montana (pop.
 30,723) looks like a town out the 50s.
 Its main street is traditional and vibrant and packed by all kinds of interesting businesses.
 The Bozeman area is growing fast, with a population increase of 34.4% in a recent decade.
 As Lewistown is about real cowboys, Bozeman is about urban cowboys.
 Briefcases likely outnumber branding irons in Bozeman.

 Bozeman is home to Montana State University and the fighting Bobcats.
 The Museum of the Rockies, located on campus, features many wonderful paleontology exhibits.
-Jack Horner, the world’s top dinosaur hunter and an adviser to the movie “Jurassic Park,” works at the Museum.
-Occasionally, Museum visitors see Professor Horner inspecting the Museum’s latest exhibits.
+Jack Horner, the world’s top dinosaur hunter and an adviser to the movie “Jurassic Park,” worked at the Museum for many years.

 The Bozeman, Montana area is fishing central.
 Cool, sparkling streams, rushing down from high mountains, are filled with rainbow trout, brown trout and cutthroat trout.